openfin/openfin-example-window-animation/README.md

 ```
 $ node server
 ```
-You should see a message in the terminal 'Express server listening on port'.
+You should see a message in the terminal 'Express server listening on port 9070'.

 Keep the terminal window open (closing it will close the server).
 Open your web browser at [http://localhost:9070](http://localhost:9070) .

 You should see your "Hello World" index html page.

-You now have an ultra-minimal web app ready to pacgaed up as an OpenFin app.
+You now have an ultra-minimal web app ready to packaged up as an OpenFin app.

 ## 2. OpenFin your app